Frequently Asked Questions

 3. Can I book and pay for a package online?

 Yes!
-Launching Summer 2025, our 24-hour self-service portal lets you choose a package, create your Priority Task List, pick a live crew date, and pay securely—all on your schedule.
+Launching in late 2025, our 24-hour self-service portal lets you choose a package, create your Priority Task List, select preferred dates, and pay securely—all on your schedule.

 4. Where are your locations?